 Burns pet food is aimed at pets with common health problems such as allergies and intolerances.

-Burns produces their recipes in the United Kingdom in a facility in Burry Port in Wales.
-Burns do not outsource production of any of their products to 3rd parties.
+Based on our research, Burns produces their recipes within the United Kingdom in a facility in Burry Port in Wales.

-Burns is widely available in the United Kingdom at thousands of pet food stores across the country.
-Their recipes are also exported all across the world.
-If you do not have a local stockist of Burns recipes, you can purchase online directly from Burns or from some of the large pet food websites like Amazon and Pets At Home.
+If you do not have a local stockist of Burns recipes, you can purchase their recipes online directly from Burns’ website or from some of the large pet food websites like Amazon and Pets At Home.